 To be safe and ensure you get all your tweets, we recommend running reports as soon as you can after your event (please don't wait a week and assume they will still be accessible).
 When in doubt, run your report within 3 days of your event.
 And if you want longer-term tweet archiving and analysis, set up a Tracker.

 Note: When you run a free report for a term, we'll estimate how many total tweets will be in your full report (up to 1,500, which is Twitter's limit on a single query).
 That number will be in a blue bar at the top of your free report.
 If you have any questions about that number or your specific query, just ask!
-And if you want to access older data - going back to 2006 - request a historical analytics quote.

 Also, when started, a new Tracker will gather up to 5,000 tweets from the past 30 days, and continue to gather tweets in real time moving forward.
 You can start a Tracker by purchasing a subscription plan here.